 We all know that within different states or countries, there are towns, cities and neighborhoods which have varying crime/murder rates.
 All sanctions deter in all of those jurisdictions, but they have different rates because of different circumstances (2).
 It is not that none are deterred, simply because there are higher crime/murder rate in one jurisdiction than another.
 The claim is irrational on its face (2).

-Let's say that the country of Iceland and the city of Singapore have the lowest of all crime rates.
-Does that mean that in all other jurisdictions that none are deterred, because all of them have higher rates than that one?
+Let's say that the country of Iceland and the city of Singapore have the lowest of all crime and murder rates.
+Does that mean that in all other cities and countries that none are deterred, because all of them have higher rates than that those?
 Again, it's ridiculous on its face, but that is what anti death penalty folks are saying, in contradiction of common sense, reason and history.

 10) Anti death penalty columnists Eric Zorn of the Chicago Tribune states, "No one argues that the death penalty deters none."
 "Will someone bent on murder turn from the crime when he contemplates the fact that he may be executed for it?
 Obviously that will happen."
 (3).